jaeksoft/opensearchserver/src/doc/en/documentation/client%20libraries/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Using%20pagination%20to%20navigate%20through%20results.md

-It is easy to create a pagination with the OssPaging class.
+The OssPaging class makes pagination easy.

-Let's start with the example code from [our page explaining a basic query.](Run-a-query-with-different-parameters).
+In this example we will reuse the sample code from [our page explaining a basic query.](Run-a-query-with-different-parameters).

-We will need to improve this code by adding:
+We are now going to improve this code by adding:
-* a way to get the current page from the URL;
+* a way to get the current results page from the URL;
-* an "offset" in the query to OpenSearchServer, so it can return the appropriate documents;
+* an offset value in the query to OpenSearchServer, so it can return the appropriate documents;
-* display of the pagination links.
+* a way to display the pagination links.

-Let's write this code:
+Here is the additional code:

 ```php
 require_once(dirname(__FILE__).'/oss_api.class.php');